 As the mission continued and Joe cursed about my shooting skills over and over, we finally caught up with Fatman.
 I won’t spoil what happens but let’s just say Henry gets hit, then the next part of the mission is spent shooting your way out of a burning building whilst Joe is carrying Henry behind.
 This part really showed me that the thrilling gameplay seen in Mafia 2 would be the predominant factor in separating itself from similar games we have seen before in the genre.
 This hands-on session clearly proved that Mafia 2 has what it takes to be a hit (literally) when it comes to lawbreaking action adventures, but the demo showed something even more interesting than blowing up a couple of 1950’s classic vehicles.
 The level of interaction with the Mafia 2 world can be compared to that of Heavy Rain.
 While I was chilling in Vito’s apartment prior to the mission I was able to interact with various objects in his possession; the most important being collectible editions of Playboy magazine posters.

-Sometimes it can be the little things that contribute to a games success.
-Many feel that while Grand Theft Auto IV was a great game, it lacked many of those minor options that were available in previous games.
-Well 2K Czech aims to make sure those little touches will be what make Mafia 2 stand out from any other crime based sandbox title.
+Sometimes it can be the little things that contribute to a game’s success.
+Many feel that while Grand Theft Auto IV was a great game, but it lacked many of those minor options that were available in previous games.
+Well, 2K Czech aims to make sure those little touches will be what makes Mafia 2 stand out from any other crime based sandbox title.
 It is a delight to see just how intent they were on making sure they captured the true aura of that time.
 Mafia 2 is out in August, so add this one to your list of games to own.